Maybole Castle: Legend of John Faa

 The castle is featured in the legend of John Faa (sometimes referred to as "King of the Gypsies"), The Countess and the Gypsy, which is a version of the ballad The Raggle Taggle Gypsy.
-The legend says that Faa ran away with a Countess of Cassilis, and her husband, the Earl, hung Faa from a dule tree.
+The legend says that Faa ran away with a Countess of Cassillis, and her husband, the Earl, hung Faa from a dule tree.
 He then imprisoned his wife in the castle for the rest of her life, before eventually remarrying.
 The Earl is also have said to have incorporated an oriel window into the castle for her to look out of, surrounded by carvings of the faces of Faa and his accomplices.
-The Earl in question is usually thought by historians to be John Kennedy, 6th Earl of Cassilis; however, the oriel window was already in place before this time and the story is thought to be a work of fiction.
+The Earl in question is usually thought by historians to be John Kennedy, 6th Earl of Cassillis; however, the oriel window was already in place before this time and the story is thought to be a work of fiction.
 Nonetheless, the window with the oriel window is still referred to as "The Countess's Room".
 Some versions suggest the lady was Margaret Kennedy, setting the story at an earlier date.